-Over the summer, YouthPower Learning organized three webinars with USAID and YouthPower IDIQ holders to facilitate discussions regarding the implementation of PYD in ongoing or recently completed YouthPower implementation projects.
+Over the summer of 2017, YouthPower Learning organized three webinars with USAID and YouthPower IDIQ holders to facilitate discussions regarding the implementation of PYD in ongoing or recently completed YouthPower implementation projects.

 The webinar series, “What Are We Learning About Positive Youth Development (PYD) Implementations?” addresses the following questions: